-Kindergartner undergoes very rare robotic surgery at UCLADecember 24th, 2012 in Surgery
+Kindergartner undergoes very rare robotic surgery at UCLADecember 24th, 2012 by Susan Thomas in Surgery /

 5-year-old Leonidas Hill